 Acne, otherwise known as acne vulgaris, is a skin condition caused by bacteria that, although frequently associated with young people, can in truth affect men and women of any age.
 Known for its inflammatory properties, this skin condition appears when the sebaceous glands become inflamed and turn into spots.
 As a result, breakouts will follow, commonly developing on an individual's face, back or chest.

-Fortunately, acne can be treated and managed effectively in the long term with the use of medications that have been clinically proven to vastly improve the appearance of skin of acne sufferers.
+Fortunately, acne can be treated and managed effectively in the long term with the use of medications to vastly improve the appearance of skin of acne sufferers.
 We at OnlineClinic offer a variety of effective acne treatments that can be quickly and securely ordered today.

 We have treated over

 since opening in 2004.